-The data management team at NCEI will pull the GeoTIFF images and the operational bathymetry processing spreadsheet for near real-time metadata generation.
 Participating scientists wanting access to the raw multibeam in near real-time can pull the individual files with the metadata that provides operational and provisional processing steps and a disclaimer for non-QC status of the data.

-Daily cumulative GeoTIFF images of the seafloor imagery will be geo-located and added to the Okeanos Explorer Bathymetric Grids (Provisional Daily Updates) web services which is hosted on Esri's ArcGIS Online.
-This GIS Service is restarted at the beginning of each new cruise.
-This service, along with all other OER-related bathymetric map services, is maintained by the GIS team at NCEI-CO.
+Daily cumulative GeoTIFF images of the seafloor imagery will be geo-located and added to the Okeanos Explorer Bathymetric Grids (Near-Real-Time Daily Updates) imagery service which is hosted on the NOAA GeoPlatform.
+This GIS Service is wiped clean and started over at the beginning of each new cruise.
+The NCEI NOAA Ocean Exploration GIS team maintains this service, along with all other NOAA Ocean Exploration-related bathymetric map services.